Charging at home is easy.

 Decide how you want to charge your vehicle at home.

 Level 1 charging is through a 120-volt outlet, the standard household size.
 Most EVs come equipped with this capability, so you’re ready to go if you choose this option.
 Pro tip: try Level 1 charging for the first few weeks to see if it meets your needs before taking it to the next level.

 Level 2 charging takes 240-volt service and is the most commonly used system at home.
 This option offers faster charging and some additional smart benefits.
 Similar to adding a dryer plug, a licensed electrician should add a dedicated 240-volt, 40-amp circuit.

 Some older homes may need additional preparation to charge an EV at any level, so ask a certified electrician to assess your options.
-In select cases, KCP&L may need to upgrade your service drop.
-If your electrician identifies this as a need, contact our Customer Care Center at 816-701-0636.
+In select cases, Evergy may need to upgrade your service drop.
+If your electrician identifies this as a need, contact our Customer Care Center at 816-471-5275.

-If you’d decided to add Level 2 charging and determined your home can handle the additional voltage, the next step is to find the right Level 2 home charger for you.
-Chargers on the market today cover a wide range of services and price points, from $300 to $600.
+If you’ve decided to add Level 2 charging and your home can handle the additional voltage, the next step is to find the right Level 2 home charger for you.
+Chargers on the market cover a wide range of services and price points, from $300 to $600.